rackerlabs/support-how-to/content/how-to/cloud-servers/about-cloud-server-images/index.md

 type: article
 created_date: '2012-07-24'
 created_by: Rackspace Support
-last_modified_date: '2019-06-07'
+last_modified_date: '2020-09-17'
-last_modified_by: Brian King
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-Creating an image enables you to have saved images for later use as a template or master image.
+Creating an image enables you to have saved images for later use as a template or primary image.
 You can then use the saved images to easily restore a server to a known configuration or rapidly deploy additional servers with an identical configuration.
 Using the [Cloud Control Panel](https://login.rackspace.com), you can create images on-demand.